Trilarion/opensourcegames/entries/buggygame.md

 - Assets license: Free Art License
 - Developer: Chris Hopp

-Single-player side-scrolling survival-exploration game where a moon buggy is driven across the surface of Earth and Moon.
+Survival-exploration game where a moon buggy is driven across the surface of Earth and Moon.

 ## Building